pelithne/client-credentials-flow-with-APIM/README.md

 In the left hand navigation pane, go to "Expose an API", then click on "Application ID URI - Set", and leave the default value, which should look similar to ````api://7f038808-5322-4125-8143-12d804a45c1b````.
 The alphanumeric string is the clientID. **Make a note of this** as it will be needed later.

-Now, create another app registration for the daemon.
+Now, create another app registration for the Client.
 Give it a name, and leave the defaults then click "Register".

-Now, we need to create a secret for the daemon.
+Now, we need to create a secret for the Client.
 In the left hand navigation pane, go to "Certificate & Secrets", then select "New Client Secret".
 Give it a name and choose an expiration time (I use 1 year).

 Copy the secret and store it safely.
 You will not be able to see it again in the portal.